-Boulder Valley’s seven high schools offer this amazing class for students interested in any type of science.
+Science Research Seminar (SRS) is Boulder Valley’s amazing course S98 for students interested in any type of science.
 The purpose of this class is to provide an opportunity for students to fully participate in research projects in the fields of Science, Technology, Engineering and Math.

 The students prepare a research project poster for the District Science Fair in February, create a powerpoint/google slides presentation which is presented orally at the Boulder Valley Science Symposium in April, and write a scientific abstract and paper.

 Typically, students spend 6-10 hours/week working on their research.
 The amount of time that the mentors spend with the student varies depending on the nature of the project.

 During the initial interview, the student, mentor and classroom teacher clearly define what each person is able to contribute during the year.
 The classroom teacher is expected to make contact with the student weekly, to assure that the student is keeping up with the course work, and meeting the expectations defined during the initial interview.

 Symposium is a PowerPoint presentation competition and celebration for SRS students and affiliated classes.
 Students prepare a ~10min presentation which they present to a panel of judges as well as members of the community.
 Students win awards for their performance in their category.